GoogleChrome/chrome-extensions-samples/functional-samples/ai.gemini-on-device-calendar-mate/README.md

 # Calendar Mate: On-device AI with Gemini Nano

-This sample demonstrates how to use the Gemini Nano prompt API for Chrome Extensions.
-To learn more about the API, head over to [Built-in AI on developer.chrome.com](https://developer.chrome.com/docs/extensions/ai/prompt-api).
+This sample demonstrates how to use Chrome's built-in Prompt API in an extension to extract calendar event details from natural language text.
+To learn more about the API, see [Prompt API on developer.chrome.com](https://developer.chrome.com/docs/extensions/ai/prompt-api).

 ## Overview

-The extension provides a chat interface using the Prompt API with Chrome's built-in Gemini Nano model.
+Calendar Mate allows users to quickly create Google Calendar events from any selected text on a webpage.
+Simply highlight text describing an event (e.g., "Team meeting on Friday at 3pm in Conference Room A"), right-click, and select "Create Calendar Event".
+The extension uses Gemini Nano to intelligently extract:

+- Event title
+- Start and end date/time
+- Location
+- Description
+- Timezone

+The extracted details are used to pre-populate a new Google Calendar event.

 ## Running this extension

 1. Clone this repository.
-1. Run `npm install` in the project directory.
+2. Run `npm install` in the project directory.
-1. Run `npm run build` in the project directory to build the extension.
+3. Run `npm run build` to build the extension.
-1. Load the newly created `dist` directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).
+4. Load the `dist` directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked).
-1. Click the extension icon.
-1. Interact with the Prompt API in the sidebar.

-## Creating your own extension

-If you use this sample as the foundation for your own extension, be sure to update the `"trial_tokens"` field [with your own origin trial token](https://developer.chrome.com/docs/web-platform/origin-trials#extensions) and to remove the `"key"` field in `manifest.json`.
+5. Select any text on a webpage that describes an event.
+6. Right-click and choose "Create Calendar Event" from the context menu.

+## How it works

+1. **Context Menu**: The extension adds a "Create Calendar Event" option to Chrome's right-click context menu when text is selected.
+2. **AI Extraction**: When triggered, the selected text is sent to Gemini Nano with a prompt to extract event details as structured JSON.
+3. **Date Parsing**: The extracted date/time strings are parsed using the [any-date-parser](https://www.npmjs.com/package/any-date-parser) library.
+4. **Calendar Integration**: A Google Calendar URL is generated with the extracted details and opened in a new tab.